ChALkeR/notes/On-decision-making-part-1.md

  3. Investigate methods to collect and record options and opinions (Google Spreadsheets)?
  4. Investigate methods of resolving disagreement — would something like that be useful here?
  5. Differentiate between issues that are expected to be controversial and not, treat them differently — the former could need a devils advocate, while the latter could be brought back to GitHub even before the meeting happens.
- 6. Discuss what to do with CTC-related labels.
+ 6. ~Discuss what to do with CTC-related labels.~ _Upd 2017-10-30: not needed anymore._